reactjs/rfcs/text/0000-connect-container-component.md

 # Drawbacks

 - possible to be worse rendering performance by intermediate hooks
-- parent scope variables included in innerHooks can perfome unexpected side effects.
+- parent scope variables included in connectContainer can perfome unexpected side effects.
-- type inference is more complicated, it needs returned type of innerHooks and exclude them from original props if it injected
+- type inference is more complicated, it needs returned type of connectContainer and exclude them from original props if it injected

 # Alternatives